 Again, the suggestion that life insurance companies are simply trying to pass risk off to the insured and rob them of their money is absolutely false.
 In fact, aren’t universal life contracts the form of insurance that can guarantee zero net cost loans and offer over-loan protection benefits to ensure that the policy can generate retirement income and not lapse later on if too much money has been pulled out?
 Few whole life contracts offer anything close to this.

-I haven’t lost my mine, nor have I changed teams.
+I still have mine, and I haven’t changed teams.
 I still write a substantial amount of whole life insurance (just as much if not more than universal life insurance).
-I also personally own whole life insurance.
-But I won’t sit by and allow people to lie about products in an attempt to beautify the product they want to sell.
+But, I won’t sit by and allow people to lie about products in an attempt to make the product they want to sell more attractive.
 Whole life insurance is a great product, but it isn’t the answer to everything.

-I receive requests to discuss certain products or aspects of the insurance industry, and sometimes I have to turn them down because someone wants me to point out the flaws of a product in such a skewed manner so as to suggest there is a superior alternative in all cases–it simply doesn’t work that way.
+I receive requests to address certain products or aspects of the insurance industry, and sometimes, I have to turn them down because someone wants me to point out the flaws of a product in such a skewed manner so as to suggest that there is a superior alternative in all cases.
+It’s just not true, and deception is not my style.

-Sadly it appears as though Todd Langfords’s aggressive (and stupid) attack on indexed universal life insurance has earned him space in Nelson Nash’s latest book Building Your Financial Warehouse.
-There’s a note within the newsletter that mentions this, I haven’t read Nash’s book to know if it was indeed included.
+Sadly, it appears as though Todd Langford’s aggressive (and misplaced) attack on indexed universal life insurance has earned him space in Nelson Nash’s latest book: Building Your Financial Warehouse.
+At least, there’s a note within the newsletter that mentions this, but I haven’t read Nash’s book to know if it was indeed included.

-What’s annoying to me is that I’ve always regarded Nash as the more intellectually capable one within the infinite banking crowd.
-I guess I have to adjust expectations.
+I’ve always regarded Nash as an intellectual bright point within the infinite banking crowd, but I may have to adjust that view.

-To be clear, the core of what they talk about does work, but like elsewhere, there’s a high degree of sensationalism (and product hawking) that we could all do without.
+To be clear, the core of what they talk about does work, but as in other product fan clubs, there’s a high degree of sensationalism (and hawking) that we could all do without.
 And, as much as some may not like it, there are aspects to universal life insurance that make it capable of doing the same thing whole life insurance can do vis-à-vis infinite banking.

-If you’d like to learn more about how we compare whole life insurance with universal life insurance, and give you our honest opinion of which would work better for your situation, contact us, we’re always happy to help.
+If you’d like to learn more about how we compare whole life insurance with universal life insurance and hear our honest opinion of which would work better for your situation, contact us.
+We’re always happy to help.